spsklearn.cluster

 Notes

-The spherical k-means problem is solved using either Lloyd’s or Elkan’s algorithm.
+The spherical k-means problem is solved using Lloyd’s algorithm.

 The average complexity is given by O(k n T), where n is the number of samples and T is the number of iteration.